-- 14.1 This Agreement shall remain in effect for thirty-six (36) months, commencing July 1, 2019, through the period ending June 30, 2022.
-Either party may, within a period of four (4) months immediately preceding date of expiry of this Agreement, require by notice the other party to the Agreement to commence collective bargaining. - 14.2 If a new Agreement is not reached by June 30, 2022, this Agreement will continue in force and effect but the terms of the new Agreement will apply retroactively to July 1, 2022 unless otherwise stated. - 14.3 At the commencement of this Agreement no permanent employee already serving with the Board shall receive a lower hourly rate of pay for the same job than that employee is already entitled to under the terms of the prior Agreement.
+- 14.2 If a new Agreement is not reached by June 30, 2025, this Agreement will continue in force and effect but the terms of the new Agreement will apply retroactively to July 1, 2025 unless otherwise stated. - 14.3 At the commencement of this Agreement no permanent employee already serving with the Board shall receive a lower hourly rate of pay for the same job than that employee is already entitled to under the terms of the prior Agreement.

-Original Signed at Hagensborg this 29^{t} day of November, 2019.
+Original Signed at Hagensborg this \\\\\ day of \\\\\, 2023.